-For the safety of your baby, we recommend only using the sling once he or she is at least 4 months old and able to hold their own heads up, but you can start as early as newborn.
+For the safety of your baby, we recommend only using the sling once he or she is at least 3 months old and able to hold their own heads up, but you can start as early as newborn.

 Please use the T.I.C.K.S rule as a general guideline to a safe way of carrying your baby.

 Please always read the instructions first.